 Dell is helping power salesforce.com’s phenomenal success and growth with products, solutions and support.
 Dell provides salesforce.com with servers, networking, customized supply chain and support.
 Dell is proud to be a part of salesforce.com’s story.

-Shazam, one of the world’s most recognized mobile consumer brands, began in a modest house on a hill in San Francisco, and a handful of coffee shops and cafes from Berkeley to London.
-From those makeshift offices and meeting places came a breakthrough service designed to connect people with music they heard, but didn’t know.
-Today, Shazam is connecting more than 400 million people in more than 200 countries to the music, TV shows, and ads they love.
+Shazam, a pioneering global mobile consumer brand, had modest beginnings.
+It started in a small house on a hill in San Francisco, and a handful of coffee shops and cafes from Berkeley to London.
+Out of those makeshift offices and meeting places emerged a breakthrough service designed to help people discover music they listened to, but didn't recognize.
+Today, Shazam connects more than 475 million people in more than 200 countries to the music, shows, and ads they love.

 Shutterfly, the market leader in digital personalized photo products and services, including cards and stationery, photo books, gifts and home décor, began in 1999 in a small office above a weight-loss center in Menlo Park, California.
 Today, Shutterfly is an Internet-based social expression and personal publishing service that enables consumers to share, print and preserve their memories by leveraging technology, manufacturing, Web design and merchandising capabilities.
 With Shutterfly’s impressive growth has come an increased need for storage, database and applications.
 So Shutterfly turned to Dell.